shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Subtitles.md

 title: Add Subtitles
 nav_order: 3
 ---
-# Task Two: Adding Subtitles to Your Video
+# Task Two: Add Subtitles to Your Video

 Adding subtitles to your video can help you deliver a clearer message to your audience.
 Pinnacle Studio supports user customizable fonts and subtitle timing.
 You are able to customize how the fonts look and even animate the subtitles.